Leaderboard

 4 points

-I went to the fruit and veggie stand where I got such great tomatoes and corn last week to get more.
+19. I went to the fruit and veggie stand where I got such great tomatoes and corn last week to get more.
 Out of corn.
 Stopped at the nearby supermarket.
 Out of corn.
 Decided to stop at another supermarket and moaned to myself I might be "stuck" with the fresh asparagus that's in the fridge.
 The next stop had nice sized ears of corn for 50 cents each.
 But as I drove home, I thought about how either fresh asparagus or fresh corn - along with roast beef sliced off the marinated slab I'll bake tonight plus an excellent, sliced tomato would have been an exceptionally special meal when I grew up in a poor family.
-At least half the people in the world wish they had the foods available to them that we take for granted.3 points
+At least half the people in the world wish they had the foods available to them that we take for granted.

 3 points